 Please join us for the Spring Virtual Symposium that will be held on Friday, March 26, 2021.
-The Symposium will include sessions such as a Student Oral Competition, Faculty Science Talks, Life of a Scientist Talks, Elevator Pitch Competition, Keynote Address, The Great Cancer Biology Science Debate and a game of Fun Faculty Facts.
+The Symposium will include sessions such as a Student Oral Competition, Faculty Science Talks, Thoughts of a Scientist Podcast, Elevator Pitch Competition, Keynote Address, The Great Cancer Biology Science Debate and a game of Fun Faculty Facts.

 Keynote Address: Drew Mark Pardoll, MD, PhD

 Dissecting immunotherapy resistance at the single cell level

 Director, Johns Hopkins, Bloomberg-Kimmel Institute for Cancer Immunotherapy